When are you open?

 My best friend just popped into town.
 Can I bring them along?

 Due to safety and class curriculum structure, we can't make allowances for guests to attend unless they are also taking a class.
-We suggest you sign up together for a 1-time clay class where you can continue projects you’re working on and they can learn to throw on the wheel next to you.
+You are always welcome to sign up for a One-time Pottery class together.

 Do you offer Kids' Classes?

 We do not offer children’s classes at this time.
 Teens ages13-17 may join a One-Time class if they are accompanied by an adult who has booked and is participating in the same class.
 Our six-week courses are for adults 18 and older.

 Because studio work is fragile, and is moved about the studio often, it’s impractical to have an 'Open to All Animals' policy in the studio.
 (Exceptions may be made for trained service animals.
 Contact us if you wish to discuss.)